TyGuS/suslik/ROADMAP.md

 ## Synthesis machinery

+* Alloc and free rules
+* Connect to pure synthesizer
-* Support for inductive predicates
+* Rule for inductive predicates
+* Rule for recursive calls
-* Support for conditionals
+* Rule for calls
-* Third-party functions

 ## Infrastructure